GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 bundle.
 The bundle will only contain the `error` key with `"Invalid state"`.
 Examples of an invalid state are:

-* When Chrome is still waiting for the merchant’s response to a previous change (such as an ongoing change event).
+* When Chrome is still waiting for the merchant's response to a previous change (such as an ongoing change event).
 * The payment app provided shipping option identifier does not belong to any of the merchant specified shipping options.